cproctor/course_planner/README.md

 to make sure you have met your requirements and stayed within your unit caps.

 Changes are made through the admin interface, which requires you to log in.
 (This is why you created a user during installation.)
-I suggest starting by defining the quarters you want to plan (ex: 15-16 Autumn; 15-16 Winter; 15-16 Spring; etc.).
-Then start adding courses you have already taken.
-Then define your program's requirements.
-For example here are my program requirements:

-- Stanford: PhD Units (135 of 135 units)
-- GSE: Research Methods Core (4 of 4 courses)
-- GSE: Proseminar (3 of 3 courses)
-- DAPS: Core (4 of 4 courses)
-- LSTD: Proseminar (9 of 9 courses)
-- LSTD: Research Methodology (2 of 2 courses)
-- LSTD: Design Skills (2 of 2 courses)
-- LSTD: Learning (2 of 2 courses)
-- LSTD: Perspective on Technology (1 of 1 courses)
-- LSTD: Topical Content Area (1 of 1 courses)
-- CS: Units (Distinct from PhD) (47 of 45 units)
-- CS: Foundations (5 of 5 courses)
-- CS: Significant Implementation (1 of 1 courses)
-- CS: HCI Depth (28 of 27 units)
-- CS: Breadth (3 of 3 courses)

-Now you are ready to start adding future courses you plan to take.
+You will have already loaded definitions of academic quarters and requirements, but you may need to change these to meet your needs.
+Once you have done so, you can start adding courses you have taken.
 As you add and edit courses, you will see your requirements and unit caps updating.
 Once you find some combination that satisfies all your requirements, you've got a graduate study plan!